Skip to main content

 Building a Gamebook

-Creating a Gamebook is intuitive—select entities, choose actions, and execute.
+Creating a Gamebook is intuitive—select entities, choose response actions, and execute.

 Step 1: Select an Entity

-Click an entity in the Entity Graph (user, device, IP, etc.).
-The action carousel appears showing available response actions.
+Left-click an entity in the Entity Context Graph (user, device, IP, etc.).
+The response action menu appears showing available response actions.

 Entity selection in Gamebook